qcri/COVID19-MAL-Blacklist/README.md

 # COVID19 Themed Domain Blacklist

-This repository offers a daily blacklist of domains related to COVID19.
+This repository offers a daily blacklist of domains related to COVID19 from all around the world.

 <b>The format of the CSV file</b>: